OpenMathLib/OpenBLAS/README.md

 on **ZARCH** it comprises Z13 and Z14 as well as generic zarch support.

 On **riscv64**, DYNAMIC_ARCH enables support for riscv64_zvl128b and riscv64_zvl256b in addition to generic riscv64 support.
 A compiler that supports RVV 1.0 is required to build OpenBLAS for riscv64 when DYNAMIC_ARCH is enabled.

+On **LoongArch64**, it comprises LA264 and LA464 as well as generic LoongArch64 support.

 The `TARGET` option can be used in conjunction with `DYNAMIC_ARCH=1` to specify which cpu model should be assumed for all the common code in the library, usually you will want to set this to the oldest model you expect to encounter.